Here are some of the FAQs that we receive from parents.

 Every child is different.
-The rate at which your child learns to swim depends on a lot of different factors such as how old they are when they start and how often they swim out with lessons.
+The rate at which your child learns to swim depends on a number of different factors; such as how old they are when they start and how often they swim outside of lessons.
 If you would like any further advice on how to help your child’s swimming development please contact us.

 What qualifications do staff hold?

 All Staff possess either an ASA or STA qualification.
 Including First Aid Training.